Belfast cruise port guide is an introduction to one of the most popular stops on a British Isles cruise itinerary

 Explore Belfast with a knowledgeable local guide and see what Others Miss.
 This popular tour takes you to both sides of the community and showcases the very best of Belfast’s famous murals, See the famous murals on Falls Road and Shankill Road, where they depict their war efforts through amazingly detailed Murals.
 The name ‘The Troubles’ was used to describe the period of history in Northern Ireland between 1968 and 1998 when there were violent clashes between the two communities.

 Belfast is a beautiful, vibrant city with a thriving nightlife scene it is a popular holiday destination, but it has a conquered past.
 For over 35 years, the city was enthralled in a bloody civil war.
-Fought between the mainly nationalist catholic community and mainly loyalist protestant community.
+Fought between the mainly nationalist catholic community and the main loyalist protestant community.